 There are 2.9 million breast cancer survivors in the United States.
 If discovered in its earliest stages, chances of surviving breast cancer are promising.
 Women diagnosed in stage one have a 98% chance of living five years past diagnosis, with many greatly exceeding that statistic and remaining in remission.
-In honor of Breast Cancer Awareness Month, we’re sharing five ways to stay informed and on top of your breast health.
+Here are five ways to stay informed and on top of your breast health.

 It’s common for breast cancer to run in families.
 Having a family history doesn’t mean you’re fated to develop breast cancer, but it does mean you are at increased risk.
 Knowing your family history is important to help you to stay proactive in caring for your breast health.